 Now, sitting here as an audience when he has been driven to the edge, I finally noticed him.
 I saw his fears and tenderly shed a tear for how he had turned out.
 Only now do I see him and feel ready to listen.
 Oh, how I wish I had known earlier.

 This edge he stands on is terrifying.
-I’m scared, and I don’t think I’m ready to listen.
+I feel scared and unprepared to listen.
 Will he come out of it even now that we are ready to listen?
 I’m afraid I’m going to sink in with him this time.

-Maybe that’s what I need—to be in it with him.
+Maybe that’s what I need, to be in it with him.
 He clears his throat.
-My heart starts pounding, my hands are cold, sweat covers my palms, and I see a tear drop from his face.
-Mine is already filled with tears.
+My heart pounds, my hands turn cold, sweat drenches my palms, and I watch a tear drop from his face.
+My own eyes are already brimming with tears.

 Rivetting!
 Who is he?